apache/arrow/docs/source/format/Columnar.rst

 should be interpreted.

 In the short string case the string's bytes are inlined — stored inside the view itself, in the twelve bytes which follow the length.
+Any remaining bytes after the string itself are padded with `0`.

 In the long string case, a buffer index indicates which data buffer stores the data bytes and an offset indicates where in that buffer the